-This case goes back to 2008, when the FFRF sued then President Bush and his press secretary Dana Perino.
-Of course, the defendants are now President Obama and press secretary Robert Gibbs.
+This case goes back to 2008, when the FFRF sued then President George W. Bush and his press secretary Dana Perino.
+Of course, the defendants are now President Barack Obama and press secretary Robert Gibbs.
 The law establishing a National Day of Prayer goes all the way back to 1952 when Rev. Billy Graham helped to establish it.

 This ruling is significant because Judge Crabb essentially enjoined President Obama from enforcing the law (but stayed the injunction until the appeals process runs its course).
 Since the first Thursday in May is typically the National Day of Prayer, I'd expect we'll see it happen as usual this year.

 According to the Freedom From Religion Foundation, the White House has already indicated that the National Day of Prayer will in fact be held as usual this year.
 This is disappointing because it suggests that they plan to appeal this ruling.
 I can't help thinking that such a move would demonstrate quite conclusively that President Obama is no friend to secular Americans.